-This website offers a Learning Programme about the Viable System Model, Viplan Method and Methodology, management cybernetics, enterprise complexity management, organizational learning, information management, variety engineering, communications and systems thinking.
-It offers conceptual and practical papers, videos and other materials produced by Syncho Research over many years.
-Old, but relevant, and new materials are uploaded regularly.
-We are pleased to receive users’ POSTS with comments and contributions.
+This website offers a learning programme to deal with problematic situations supported by the Viable System Model, the Viplan Method and the Viplan Methodology.
+Together they help with management cybernetics, enterprise complexity management, organizational learning, information management, variety engineering, communications and systems thinking.
+It offers conceptual and practical papers, about Syncho Research activities over the years.
+It includes old and recent materials.

 The programme has seven modular components: